Guinness

 The Guinness Storehouse is a tourist attraction at St. James's Gate Brewery in Dublin, Ireland.
 Since opening in 2000, it has received over 20 million visitors.

-Guinness's flavour derives from malted barley and roasted unmalted barley, a relatively modern development, not becoming part of the grist until the mid-20th century.
+Guinness's flavour derives from malted barley and roasted unmalted barley; the unmalted barley is a relatively modern addition that became part of the grist in the mid-20th century.
 For many years, a portion of aged brew was blended with freshly brewed beer to give a sharp lactic acid flavour.
 Although Guinness's palate still features a characteristic "tang", the company has refused to confirm whether this type of blending still occurs.
-The draught beer's thick, creamy head comes from mixing the beer with nitrogen and carbon dioxide.
+The draught beer's thick and creamy head comes from mixing the beer with nitrogen and carbon dioxide.

-The company moved its headquarters to London at the beginning of the Anglo-Irish Trade War in 1932.
+The company moved its headquarters to London at the beginning of the Anglo-Irish trade war in 1932.
 In 1997, Guinness plc merged with Grand Metropolitan to form the multinational alcoholic-drinks producer Diageo plc, based in London.